jacquetpi/sweetspotvm/Evaluate.md

 SweetSpotVM principle relies on host oversubscription to exposes cores having different performance capabilities.
 If you wish to evaluate this claim, we propose a minimal experiment composed of two VMs.

-> This test is designed for laptops equipped with a 4 physical cores processor (8 with HT)
+> This test is designed for laptops equipped with a 4 physical cores processor (8 with hyperthreading)
+> Use the powersave mode of your laptop to get more consistent performances: ```# echo powersave | tee /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor```
 > Do **NOT** use a host with Performance/Energy cores (as these architectures already expose cores with different performances)

 ## Requirements